pndaproject/pnda-dib-elements/README.md

 pip install PyYAML
 ```

-Set up environment variables, assuming you currently are in this repository's project directory (there is at least a pnda-cloud-init directory present):
+Set up environment variables, assuming you currently are in this repository's project directory (there is at least a elements directory present):

 ```